bhumikhokhani/Hashnode-Blogs/cl37mmrf105drmgnveowl7qmf.md

 ## Mobile UI/UX Design Principles You Should Know

 ## Introduction
-In 2016, smartphones were utilized by more than 28 percent of the world's population.
+In 2016, smartphones were used by more than 28 percent of the world's population.
 According to statistics, the worldwide smartphone user base will reach 8.3 billion by 2022.

 Since they are immediately available at any time and from any location, smartphones have become a go-to source for all types of information.
 Services and features such as banking, placing orders, healthcare tracking, and even home security has become part of the smartphone experience, in addition to communication and information collection.

 ![1.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1652639825355/eeTZLonxb.jpg align="center")
 <center>Image Credits: Pinterest</center>

-When it comes to designing a mobile app, the mobile design could be a difficult subject to master.
-To make things easier, I've put together some really constructive tips on what you should and shouldn't do when building mobile apps.
-Keep these in mind while you build the user experience for your app.

 ## Why do we require User Experience?

 The user experience refers to how people feel when they engage with a website, mobile app, or desktop program.

 For example; Consider a business that you frequent.
 You walk into a store and are greeted by a pleasant receptionist.
 He communicates in a way that makes you feel at ease.
 The appearance of the shop, the ease of payment, and the nice atmosphere all make you very pleased.
 You're heading to that store again.
 Right?